MicrosoftDocs/Hololens/hololens/hololens2-start.md

 - HoloLens 2
 ---

-# First time set up for your HoloLens 2
+# Add the first user to your HoloLens 2

 The first time you turn on your HoloLens, you are guided through setting up your device, signing in with a user account, and calibrating the HoloLens to your eyes.
 This section walks through the HoloLens 2 initial setup experience.